EU chief stepping down early to seek election as MEP

 His surprise announcement comes amid EU divisions on funding Ukraine in its defence against Russia and on how to handle the Gaza war.

-It also means that Hungarian prime minister Viktor Orbán could temporarily take over Michel's EU-chairman role until a log-term successor is found, because Hungary will hold the EU's rotating presidency from July to December.
+It also means that Hungarian prime minister Viktor Orbán could temporarily take over Michel's EU-chairman role until a long-term successor is found, because Hungary will hold the EU's rotating presidency from July to December.

 And that could cause a political mess, given that the far-right populist Orbán is an EU pariah over his abuse of rule-of-law at home and his close ties to Russia.